MoreSaltMoreLemon/gist-front-end/README.md

 Recipes can be divided into multiple step, each of which can be scaled individually.
 Recipes can be shared publicly, and used by other users to create their own dishes.

+# Use
+I've preloaded an example user with pre-filled login information.
+Feel free to login and play around!

 ## About
 * React app, utilizing hooks, redux, react-router-dom, and @nivo sunburst charts.
 * Custom CSS styling with extensive use of CSS grid for layout.